ValentinChb / FASTFarm2Simulink

 Running a simulation:

 The 'Test3turbines' folder contains the FAST.Farm input file (.fstf file) and the OpenFAST input files (.fst file and servodyn, elastodyn etc).
 These files can be modified accordingly, but the path tree architecture must be kept.
+Note that the connection to Matlab/Simulink occurs through the wind turbine controller dll and is therefore independent on the version of OpenFAST, which may be updated at wish.

 Debugging

 Information about the MPI connection may be found in stdout_MPIServerSubs.txt for the server (Matlab) side in the SC_MPIServer folder, and in stdout_SCClientSubs.txt for the client (Wind turbine controller dlls) side in the OpenFAST/T\<Turbine Number>/ControlData folder.
 Compare with the files provided in this repository to identify where the communication fails/halts.
-When the communication is deemed robust, outputting these files may be deactivated to save computational time.
+When the communication is deemed robust, outputting these files may be deactivated to save computational resources.
 This is done by switching the verbose flag to false in source code and recompiling (see below).

 This is not an official NREL product and thorough testing has not been conducted.
 It is expected that users have some knowledge about coding and willingness to look into the various source codes and be able to recompile to find solutions themselves.